FDA OKs mixing COVID vaccines; backs Moderna, J&J boosters

-FDA OKs mixing COVID vaccines; backs Moderna, J&J boostersWednesday, October 20, 2021
+FDA OKs mixing COVID vaccines; backs Moderna, J&J boostersThursday, October 21, 2021

 |

-WASHINGTON, United States (AP) — US regulators on Wednesday signed off on extending COVID-19 boosters to Americans who got the Moderna or Johnson & Johnson vaccine and said anyone eligible for an extra dose can get a brand different from the one they received initially.
+WASHINGTON (AP) — U.S. regulators on Wednesday signed off on extending COVID-19 boosters to Americans who got the Moderna or Johnson & Johnson vaccine and said anyone eligible for an extra dose can get a brand different from the one they received initially.

 The latest moves would expand by tens of millions the number of Americans eligible for boosters and formally allow “mixing and matching” of shots — making it simpler to get another dose, especially for people who had a side effect from one brand but still want the proven protection of vaccination.